Siddhant-0/Firsttry/README.md

-# Firsttry
+# FirsTry
-This is a complete trial of the git serviceand may contain nonsense.
+This is a complete trial of the git and contains nonsense.